railsgirls-bne/railsgirls-bne.github.io/_posts/2016-07-15-sinatra-app-nitrous.markdown

 ## *2.* Write a description for your application

 Nitrous automatically creates a `code` directory on creation of a new workspace.
-We will Use the terminal window to create a new sub directory called `railsgirls`.
+We will use the terminal window to create a new sub directory called `railsgirls`.
-To do move your cursor to the terminal window (it's located at the bottom of the nitrous workspace) and follow the steps below.
+Simply move your cursor to the terminal window (it's located at the bottom of the nitrous workspace) and follow the steps below.

 {% highlight sh %}
 mkdir code/railsgirls